Do you want a chance to make a real difference in the lives of these animals?

 What is involved in fostering a pet?

 Mainly your time and your love.
 You would bring one of our pets into your home and give it love, care and nurturing while we look for its adoptive home.
 Each week, you would communicate with the shelter about how your pet is doing both physically and socially.
-Then, on Saturday, you would bring the pet to the shelter for adoptions.
+Then, on Saturday or Sunday, you would bring the pet to the shelter for adoptions.

 We will provide all the food and equipment necessary for the animal’s good health and will administer medical care as needed including vaccination boosters, monthly heartworm prevention and flea preventative.